 - How many waitstaff will be working on the day?

-Finally, if you are hiring a catering service, check out some reviews to make sure that the service that you are hiring will comply with your standards and will make your wedding the unforgettable amazing experience that you are dreaming of.
+If you decide to hire a catering service, check out some reviews to make sure the food and service meet your standards and will make your wedding the unforgettable amazing experience that you are dreaming of.

 80% of Australian couples use Easy Weddings to connect with their dream wedding suppliers.